archernar/vim-flashcard/README.md

 # vim-flashcard plugin
-Fast and easy on screen flashcard reference
+i    Fast and easy on screen flashcard reference
     Setup as many cards as you like, on whatever topics you like

 ## Screen Shot
 ![alt text](https://github.com/archernar/vim-flashcard/blob/main/Flashcard.png)